salt-formulas/salt-formula-linux/README.rst

         remove_iface_files:
         - '/etc/network/interfaces.d/90-custom.cfg'

-DHCP client configuration
+Configure DHCP client

 None of the keys is mandatory, include only those you really need.
-For full list of available options under send, supersede, prepend, append refer to dhcp-options(5)
+For full list of available options under send, supersede, prepend, append refer to dhcp-options(5).

 .. code-block:: yaml